jackyzy823/rajiko/README.md

     "Choose Area" is only needed in displaying area in live(ライブ).

-    If there's any bug or problem ,please try to disable and then enable it.If this does not help , please tell me via review page or github issue.
+    If there's any bug or problem ,please try to disable and then enable or reinstall it.If this does not help , please tell me via review page or github issue.

+    Update to the newest radio table [20180412].

 + version 0.1.4.1